andreburgaud/docker-sslyze/README.md

 # SSLyze

 SSLyze is a fast and powerful SSL/TLS server scanning library. it is available on GitHub at https://github.com/nabla-c0d3/sslyze.
-It is distributed under a GPL v2 license.
+It is distributed under the AGPL license since version 1.3.2 (was distributed under the GPL v2 license until version 1.3.1).

 # Pull SSLyze image